Recovery After Cosmetic Surgery – Healing After Breast and Abdominoplasty Surgery with Dr Craig

 When should I Exercise after Surgery?

-Follow the instructions you have been given specific to the surgical procedure you have undergone.
-If something feels too heavy or painful then listen to your body and take the hint.
+Follow the instructions your surgeon gives you for your specific surgical procedure.
+If something feels too heavy or painful, then listen to your body and take the hint.

-See your surgeon if you have pulled your sutures or have any other concerns and remember.
+See your surgeon if you think you have pulled your sutures or have any other concerns.

 There are a few ways to reduce bruising and swelling – Read our Blog on Reducing Bruising and Swelling after Breast Reduction Surgery

 Smoking after surgery can have detrimental effects on your healing process and overall surgical outcome.
 It is strongly advised that you abstain from smoking, including any form of tobacco or nicotine use, during the recovery period.